Actors Fund – Entertainment Assistance Program

 If you believe you qualify for a grant, you should take the next step and register with the site.
 Decide whether you want to download an application to send in or to apply online.
 Learn more

-- Writers do not have to be Members of PEN America to apply or to receive a grant.
+Writers do not have to be Members of PEN America to receive a grant.

-- ten or more essays, short stories, or poems in literary anthologies or literary journals in the last two years
+- Multiple essays, short stories, or poems in literary anthologies or literary journals (either online or in print) in the last two years.

-- a full-length play, performed in a theater of over 250 seats by a professional theater company
+- A full-length play, performed in a theater of over 250 seats by a professional theater company.
+Productions in academic settings qualify if not a student at the time of the production.

 To qualify for aid from the Musicians Foundation, you must meet the following conditions: